cassidylinhares/iotProject/README.md

 ## Use Case <a name="usecase"></a>
 User installed moisture sensor in plant and is on the web application.
 The moisture sensor posts to the web application every 10min.
-The user can get the data, update or delete, the data.
+The user can get the data, change their plant type, and view the history of the moisture meter

+## Architecture <a name="arch"></a>

 ## Set up <a name="setup"></a>
 1. Clone the repo

 ### 2. Get your ipv4 address <a name="ipv4"></a>
 #### Windows
 1. Open command prompt and enter `ipconfig`